 Notes to Editors

-2. The £1bn figure is calculated based on 10x foodborne illness rate in the US versus the UK as a percentage of the population.
+2. The £1bn figure is calculated based on up to 10x foodborne illness rate in the US versus the UK as a percentage of the population.
 The FSA calculated a saving to the economy of £13m thanks to a 100,000 reduction in human cases of campylobacter.
-If the UK infection rate increased x10, that would mean an extra 9m people would suffer illness.
+If the UK infection rate increased x10 across all foodborne pathogens and contaminants that cause food poisoning, that would mean a theoretical extra 9m people would suffer illness.
 We calculate this as a possible additional cost to the economy of days off and NHS treatment costs of £1.17bn.

 Brexit: We stand at a cross-roads.
 When the UK leaves the European Union, will our leaders uphold good standards for our food, farming, fishing and trade deals?
 And will they agree a sensible deal with the EU?
 We need to make sure that they do!

 Sustain members Compassion in World Farming have warned that the Government’s plans to reduce...

 DWP Cabinet member Amber Rudd has confirmed that the Government "have been looking at the...

 The Government today published details of the tariffs it intends to put on imports in order to...

 The Prime Minister told Parliament that MPs would now get a vote on whether the UK should leave the...